 The National Child Development Study (NCDS) was originally known as the Perinatal Mortality Study and was initially developed in response to concerns about levels of stillbirths and neonatal births.
 It surveyed 17,415 babies born in a single week in March 1958 in England, Scotland and Wales.
 The study has since continued to collect data throughout the life course, at ages 7, 11, 16, 23, 33, 42, 44, 46, 50 and 55y.
-Data collection at 62y is ongoing at the time of writing.
+Data collection at 62y is ongoing at the time of writing, but COVID-19 waves are available.
 Although the study was initially focused on child health, it has evolved to incorporate many other important domains and outcomes.
 In childhood, parents (typically mothers) were the main reporters, but also teachers and schools have provided data, and children completed tests and underwent medical examinations.
-From the age of 16y and throughout adulthood, study members have provided data through interviews, self-completed questionnaires, tests of skills and ability, and biomedical and physical assessments have also been carried out.
-The most recent sweep was in 2013 when study members were aged 55y, with a total of 9,137 participating [101].
+From the age of 16y and throughout adulthood, study members have provided data through interviews, selfcompleted questionnaires, tests of skills and ability, and biomedical and physical assessments have also been carried out.
+The most recent core sweep was in 2013 when study members were aged 55y, with a total of 9,137 participating [101].

 NCDS contains childhood and adult self-reported measures across each physical activity domain (from 11-55y).
-Leisure time physical activity was measured at ages 11, 16, 23, 33, 42, 44, 50, and 55y, with leisure time variables at age 44 based on a modified version of the EPAQ-2 (EPIC physical activity questionnaire) [98].
+Leisure time physical activity was measured at ages 11, 16, 23, 33, 42, 44, 50, and 55y (and 62y in the COVID waves), with leisure time variables at age 44 based on a modified version of the EPAQ-2 (EPIC physical activity questionnaire) [98].
 Occupational physical activity was measured at ages 33, 44, 50 and 55y.
 Active travel was measured at ages 44 and 46y.
-Domestic activities were measured at ages 33, 44, and 50y.
-Finally, sedentary behaviour was measured at ages 11, 16, 23, and 44y.
+Domestic activities were measured at ages 33, 44, and 50y (and 62y in the COVID waves).
+Finally, sedentary behaviour was measured at ages 11, 16, 23, and 44y (and 62y in the COVID waves).